Economy of Barbados

-Since the island country's independence in 1966, the economy of Barbados has been transformed from a low-income economy dependent upon sugar production into a high-income economy based on tourism and the offshore sector.
+Since the island country's independence in 1966, the economy of Barbados has been transformed from a low-income economy dependent upon sugar production into a high-income economy based on service-driven industries and the offshore sector.
+The country's three main economic drivers are: tourism, the international business sector, and foreign direct investment.

 Barbados went into a deep recession in the 1990s after 3 years of steady decline brought on by fundamental macroeconomic imbalances.
 After a painful re-adjustment process, the economy began to grow again in 1993.
 Growth rates have averaged between 3%–5% since then.
-The country's three main economic drivers are: tourism, the international business sector, and foreign direct-investment.
-These are supported in part by Barbados operating as a service-driven economy and an international business centre.

 In June 2018 Barbados announced the default on its bonds, after revealing that its debt amounted to $7.5 billion (the fourth highest debt in debt-to-GDP ratio in the world).

 History

-Pre-independence
+Pre-independence colonial era

 Since the first settlement by the British in 1625, through history the economy of Barbados was primarily dependent on agriculture.
 It had been recorded that minus the marshes and gully regions, during the 1630s much of the desirable land had been deforested across the entire island.
 In the 1640s, Barbados shifted from small-scale mixed crop farming using indentured labor to large-scale sugar production, introduced by the Jewish community that immigrated to Barbados when exiled from Dutch Brazil.
 Land was divided into large estate-plantations, with a labor-force that was almost entirely made up of enslaved men and women.

 Sugar cane became the driving force in the economy of Barbados.
 Barbados soon had built so many windmills that the island had the second highest density of windmills per square mile in the world, after the Netherlands.
 For about the next 100 years Barbados remained the richest of all the European colonies in the Caribbean region due to sugar.
 The prosperity in the colony of Barbados remained regionally unmatched until sugar cane production caught up in geographically larger countries such as Jamaica and elsewhere.
 Despite being eclipsed by larger makers of sugar, Barbados continued to produce the crop well into the 20th century.